 Unless you are a huge firm with lots of disposable income to build your own AI infrastructure – the GPU servers, the dedicated data scientists and private crowds – most firms understand that it makes sense to deploy AI as a service – paying as you go for the development of specific algorithms.

 While service firms are in high demand to meet this new AI need, many firms are turning to nearshoring for the cost-savings and efficiency it enables.
-Nearshore providers offer the same capabilities that mainland U.S. firms offer, but at a more reasonable price point.
+AI outsourcing and nearshore providers offer the same capabilities that mainland U.S. firms offer, but at a more reasonable price point.
 For example, billing rates of software developers based in Puerto Rico are typically 30-50 percent lower than their mainland U.S. counterparts, with the same – or even higher – quality.

-With proximity to the mainland, nearshorers can provide the same convenience, communication and fast turnaround that companies are used to.
-By nearshoring to Puerto Rico, companies gain the added benefits of a highly, educated skilled and trained workforce who are U.S. citizens, speak the same language, and have a shared culture and high standards, as well as a deep understanding of their customers’ business environment.
+With proximity to the mainland, nearshore providers can offer the same convenience, communication and fast turnaround that companies are used to.
+By outsourcing AI projects to Puerto Rico, companies gain the added benefits of a highly, educated skilled and trained workforce who are U.S. citizens, speak the same language, and have a shared culture and high standards, as well as a deep understanding of their customers’ business environment.
 Puerto Rican firms follow industry best practices and U.S standards in all of their software development, including ISO 27001 guidelines for an information security management system to ensure security of their customers’ data and intellectual property.